Impact Fee Study

 Impact Fee Analysis, Colliers International (September 20, 2018)

-Over the course of the Impact Fee Study, there will be a series of formal public meetings, including workshops and hearings with the Planning Board and City Council.
-All are encouraged to attend.
+Over the course of the Impact Fee Study, there were a series of formal public meetings, including workshops and hearings with the Planning Board and City Council.
+These included the following:

 - October 9, 2018 Planning Board Hearing.
 On October 9, the Planning Board met to consider a final draft impact fee ordinance.
 At the meeting, the Planning Board voted to recommend the ordinance to the full City Council for adoption.
 For more information, read the Planning Board report here.